The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

-\end{theorem} The lower bound in Theorem \ref{teomain} is sharp in general, in the sense that in certain special cases one can prove that the upper bound $I(w)\leq C I_{\rm UP}(w)$ holds too, as we will see in a moment.
+\end{theorem} The lower bound in Theorem \ref{teomain} is sharp in general, in the sense that in certain special cases one can prove that the upper bound $I(w)\leq C I_{\rm UP}(w)$ (for a different $C$) holds too, as we will see in a moment.